Frankston Symphony Orchestra

 We are based in the Melbourne suburb of Frankston on the Mornington Peninsula.
 The orchestra forms a part of the Frankston Music Society, which also includes the Mornington Peninsula Chorale.

-Bradford raised the profile of the orchestra dramatically during its early years.
-She performed with it herself as well as organised notable soloists to perform with it, including Ron Farren-Price and Geoffrey Tozer.
+Vera Bradford raised the profile of the orchestra dramatically during its early years.
+She performed with as well as organised notable soloists to come and perform with us, including Ron Farren-Price and Geoffrey Tozer.

 The Frankston Symphony Orchestra has had many notable conductors.